Habchy/BasicBot/README.md

 # A Little Message

 If you are a Discord Bot developer that codes in Discord.py (Python) and you would like to help out by adding something please feel free to contact me and I will try to get back to you as soon as possible.
-I open to criticism and suggestions as long as you know what you are talking about.
+I am open to criticism and suggestions as long as you know what you are talking about.